alihusain120/RecognizeMe/README.md

   __app.py__

-  app.py is up-to-date on the __development branch__ only, not the master/main.
   One can run app.py and test on localhost.

 ATTRIBUTIONS: